anastasiia-perederii/anastasiia-perederii.github.io/README.md

 # Pokedex.
 Information about Pokemon
 ###
-This is an informational web page that shows detailed information about each Pokemon
+This is an informational web page that shows detailed information about Pokemon
-## Project opening
+## Project Link
 ###
 open link *https://anastasiia-perederii.github.io/*